 Unity is not just a feeling; like love, unity is a commitment to daily action.
-CEETL commits to justice, equity, diversity and inclusion as the excellence in teaching and learning.
+CEETL commits to justice, equity, diversity, and inclusion as excellence in teaching and learning.

 CEETL is grounded in anti-racist pedagogy framed in equity and inclusion for excellence because education is liberation.
 This does not mean that the purpose of education is liberation — it means that freedom only comes from knowledge and wisdom.

 Our community of education is a community dedicated to liberation while also being, as is every institution, a tool of subjugation.
 We struggle with this dichotomy daily, within ourselves and within every corner of our university.
 In both the ways that we educate, as well as in what we teach, we seek to be responsible for this core idea: education is liberation; liberation is education.

 Many of our students come to SF State because social justice is at our core and because we have a diversity of people and thoughts that is instructive and valuable in and of itself.
 And though we offer a diverse community, we also recognize that inequities remain, including the ratio of the diversity of faculty to the diversity of students:

 - Asian & Pacific Islander 1 to 25.05;

 - Native American 1 to 3.62;